BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 Address: 6 rue Proudhon, 93210, La Plaine-Saint-Denis.

-Stamp (hexagonal): FOUNDRY / OF / THE PLAIN / (sun in the center) / POLYGRAPHIC LOST WAX
+Stamp (hexagonal): FOUNDRY / OF / PLAINE / (center: sun) / LOST WAX

-The company's assets were immediately taken over by D. Jolivot and J. Rosini, who created "Fonderie de La Plaine" LLC.
+The assets were immediately taken over by D. Jolivot and J. Rosini, who created the SARL "Fonderie de La Plaine".

 II – 5) AIRAINDOR – 1985-1992

-The foundry specializes in vacuum casting for monumental pieces in single-pour technique.
+The foundry specialized in vacuum casting of monumental pieces in a single pour.
 In June 1992, Airaindor was placed under external administration by court decision.

 II – 6) ART BRASS – 1993

-Subsequently, the foundry changed its name several times, with foundation dates being relatively uncertain…
+Subsequently, the foundry changed its name several times, with the dates of foundation somewhat unclear…

 Address: